Library and Information Work

 ‘Assistant’ work

 It’s possible to work in the field without further study, particularly in ‘entry-level’ roles as a library assistant, information assistant, or archival assistant.
 To access these roles, you will often need some evidence of your communication and organisational skills – volunteering, customer service roles or work experience in an information setting can help demonstrate this.
-Salaries will often be relatively low – c.£16,000 to £22,000 a year, depending on the employer.

 Graduate traineeships

 These are not mandatory to progress in the field, but where they are offered they can provide a more structured piece of paid experience, often a one-year job during which more training and support is offered than would be available to someone in an ‘assistant’ role.
-You can find these roles for libraries at Information Professional Jobs, the job board for CILIP.
+You can find these roles for libraries at Information Professional Jobsthe job board for CILIP.
 A summary list for archival roles is held by the Archives and Records Association.
-Oxford runs a Bodleian graduate trainee programme (closing date is usually in early February for a September start).

 Graduate traineeships are offered sporadically between October and March – so it’s worth checking regularly for new opportunities.
+Oxford runs a Bodleian graduate trainee programme.
+Applications open in November and the closing date is usually end of January for a September start.

 Further study

-- Explore the ‘Sector Vacancy’ websites listed under ‘external resources’ below.
+• Explore the ‘sector vacancy’ websites listed under ‘external resources’ below.

-- Join LinkedIn groups that relate to your area (often jobs are posted as discussions).
+• Join LinkedIn groups that relate to your area (often jobs are posted as discussions).

-- Make sure that those you know in the field are aware that you’re job hunting.
+• Make sure that those you know in the field are aware that you’re job hunting.
 Ask them for further advice, or even other people it would be good to contact.

-- Explore whether a specialist recruitment agency (listed under ‘external resources’) might suit your needs.
+• Explore whether a specialist recruitment agency (listed under ‘external resources’) might suit your needs.

-Associations, societies & news
+Associations, societies and news

 Sector vacancies